alanpaul590-eng/Programacion/src/readme.md

-ction: he rejects pleasures to sec re other greater pleasures, or el se he endures pains to avoid worse pains
+ction: he rejects pleasures to sec re other greater pleasures, or el se he endures pains to avoid worse painsss